Best Craig Jones Instructionals Ranked (2026) + 7 to Skip

 Best for: Budget learners exploring knee-shield.

-Pairs with: Make Z Guard Great Again
+Pairs with: Make Z-Guard Great Again

 Quick Facts

-• 📅 2025
+• 📅 Released: 2022

 My Recommendation

-Best for: Everyone—grab it if it’s live.
+Best for: Everyone – grab it if it’s live.
+Free content is free content.

-Avoid if: It’s offline—go straight to False Reap.
+Avoid if: It’s offline – go straight to False Reap.

 Pairs with: False Reap Accusations